Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \subsubsection{Layout Wiring}

-We employed a simulated annealing algorithm to optimize the physical layout, aiming to minimize the occupied area of the circuit and reduce the crossing of wires.
-Starting from a random initial layout, the system progressively explores the layout space by randomly changing the positions and rotation angles of the logic operators.
-After each change, a target function assesses the quality of the layout, considering the overlap of logic operators, the length of connecting wires, and the total area occupied by the circuit.
-Ultimately, a compact and optimized circuit design scheme is found.
+We employed a simulated annealing algorithm to optimize the physical layout, aiming to minimize the area and wire crossings.
+Starting from a random initial layout, the system explores the layout space by randomly adjusting the positions and rotation angles of the logic operators.
+After each adjustment, a target function evaluates the layout's quality based on operator overlap, wire length, and the total area occupied.
+This process results in a compact and optimized circuit design.